ChiaraEsposito/Discovery-Pipeline/README.md

 ```
 conda env create -f environment.yml
 ```
-The first line of the yml file sets the new environment's name.
+The first line of the yml file sets the new environment's name, in this case "pm4py_env"
 <br />
 2. Activate the new environment:
 ```